apocalyptech/bl3-cli-saveedit/README.md

 **v1.5.1** - *unreleased*
  - Fixed alphabetization of COV Buzzaxe room decoration.
-In the game data it looks like it's called "Psycho Buzzaxe," but the actual in-game label; is COV Buzzaxe.
+In the game data it looks like it's called "Psycho Buzzaxe," but the actual in-game label is COV Buzzaxe.
  - Fixed name displays for "regular" (non-E-Tech, non-Legendary) Maliwan snipers and Tediore pistols.
  - Updated item name mapping to distinguish between the blue-rarity mission reward